hewison-chris/agora-cl-docs/website/docs/wallet/introduction.md

 Out of the box, Agora-cl supports 3 basic kinds of wallets that encompass many different use-cases.
 In order of highest to lowest security:

 1. **Remote signing wallet**: (most secure) An advanced kind of wallet in which validator keys and signing requests are processed by a remote server via gRPC (view our remote server [reference implementation](https://github.com/Bosagora/remote-signer)).
 2. **non-HD wallet**: (good security) A simple wallet in which accounts are password protected and validator keys are generated non-deterministically.
-This is the recommended approach if you want to import an account from the [Ethereum launchpad](https://launchpad.ethereum.org/) and you can read dedicated instructions [here](/docs/wallet/nondeterministic).
+This is the recommended approach if you want to import an account from the [Agora staking launchpad](https://agora-staking.bosagora.org/) and you can read dedicated instructions [here](/docs/wallet/nondeterministic).
 3. **HD wallet**: (least security) A common type of blockchain wallet which is generated from a english mnemonic, able to create new accounts deterministically.
 The encrypted seed is stored on day encrypted by a strong password.
 Given you are tying your HD wallet to the validator client, it is less secure than simply importing validating keys you need from an external source or running a remote signer.

 At the core of Agora-cl's validator accounts lies the notion of a validator private key, which is stored in a password-protected, keystore.json file.
 Agora-cl supports the ability to manage many validator accounts, making it easy to import and export them as well as easily list all the account info in your wallet.
-Agora-cl is compliant with the [EIP-2335](https://eips.ethereum.org/EIPS/eip-2335) standards for storing Ethereum consensus validator private keys, making it possible to move keys between different Ethereum consensus client implementations.

 ### Security considerations

-Security for your keys is a big topic, but at its core, it is important to clarify the role of the private keys in Ethereum consensus.
+Security for your keys is a big topic, but at its core, it is important to clarify the role of the private keys in Agora consensus.
 When you generate a validator key, you actually generate 2 different ones: a **withdrawal key** and a **validating key**.
 The withdrawal key should be stored offline, and can be used to withdraw your gains in the future as it is not used during the validating process.
 Your validating key, however, needs to be accessible by your running validator client software **at all times**.

-As a validator, you're expected to be consistently online to produce blocks and vote on others' blocks, as this is how you get rewarded for participating in Ethereum consensus.
+As a validator, you're expected to be consistently online to produce blocks and vote on others' blocks, as this is how you get rewarded for participating in Agora consensus.
 To do this, your software needs to have instant access to your validating key, also referred to often as a "hot key" or access to a "hot wallet".
-Keeping your withdrawal key, or wallet mnemonic _far away_ from your validator client is what will give you **optimal security** in Ethereum consensus.
+Keeping your withdrawal key, or wallet mnemonic _far away_ from your validator client is what will give you **optimal security** in Agora consensus.
 If someone were to steal your validating keys, they wouldn't be able to withdraw your validator's staked BOA.

 :::tip Keeping your wallet safe
 When creating an HD wallet, you'll be given a 24-word mnemonic phrase which you need to store safely.
 Make sure you write it down somewhere safe offline, and do not leave traces of it on your computer.
 If someone gets ahold of this mnemonic, they can steal all your accounts!